 What if a pupil does not have English as a first language?

 “We want to root out any reading difficulties as soon as we can so we can help pupils make progress.
-Lexplore provides us with a completely unbiased way to assess our children”
+Lexplore Analytics provides us with a completely unbiased way to assess our children”

 Our assessment helps teachers to identify which pupils find reading difficult regardless of their fluency in English.
-And importantly, highlight possible underlying reading issues which could be masked by a lack of language knowledge.
+And importantly, highlight possible underlying reading issues that could be masked by a lack of language knowledge.

 As a Lexplore Customer, we will visit your school or organisation to carry out the theoretical and practical Training needed for your staff members to test children independently.
 The technology and method is extremely simple to set up and understand meaning the training process is usually completed in one or two days.